weberi/owm-icons/README.md

+# owm icons

-# Weather Icons Light mapped to Openweathermap Icon Codes
+<i style="color:gray;">Weather Icons Light mapped to Openweathermap Icon Codes</i>

+![Icon Preview](images/example.PNG)

 Weather Icons Lite is a collection of weather themed icons, **which are already integrated within node-RED**, or can be used in any project that needs high quality weather & moon phase icons!

-![Icon Preview](images/example.PNG)

-Here, the example images are renamed to match Openweathermap Icon Codes,
+This repository provides images of these icons renamed to match OpenWeatherMap Icon Codes, making them easy to access and use directly with OpenWeatherMap’s API responses.

-For example, you may access
+For example, you can use the following URL:

 [https://raw.githubusercontent.com/weberi/weather-icons-lite/refs/heads/master/images/**01d**.jpg](https://raw.githubusercontent.com/weberi/weather-icons-lite/refs/heads/master/images/01d.jpg)

-instead of
+instead of:

 [https://openweathermap.org/img/wn/**01d**@2x.png](https://openweathermap.org/img/wn/01d@2x.png)

 ## Credits